abroroo/til/Linux/hosts file.md

 __How it works:__ when router recognizes the domain name that is on the list of hosts file, it will redirect it to origin.

-If you want to use the hosts file from that website, here is the bash command:
+If you want to use the hosts file from that website, here is how you can do that from your bash terminal:
 ```bash
 $ wget someonewhocares.org/hosts/hosts
 $ sudo cat hosts >> /etc/hosts